Green Chili Pickle Recipe | Hari Mirch ka Achar

 Instructions

-• Once dried, remove the stems from each chili.
+• After drying the chilis, remove the pedicle from every chili.

-• Now, chop the chilis into pieces.
-You can cut them into small bits or slice them lengthwise, depending on your preference.
+• Now cut the chilis into pieces.
+(Pro tip: You can cut it into small pieces or slit it longitudinally as per your liking.)

-• Heat a wok and add 100ml mustard oil.
-Heat it over medium flame until it's really hot and allow it to cool down.
+• Now take a wok and add 100 ml mustard oil.
+Heat the oil under medium flame till it is smoking hot and allow it to cool.

-• Take a separate pan and add cool ed mustard oil, ½ tsp turmeric powder, 1 tbsp Kashmiri red chili powder, 1½ tbsp salt, 1 tsp nigella seeds, ½ tsp asafoetida, and the ground spice mix.
-Mix everything together thoroughly.
+• Now take a separate pan and add ½ tsp turmeric powder, 1 tbsp Kashmiri red chili powder, 1½ tbsp salt, 1tsp nigella seeds, ½ tsp asafoetida, all the spice mix and then the mustard oil.
+Now mix everything thoroughly.
+(Pro tip: You can skip adding Kashmiri red chili powder.
+You can add salt as per your taste.)

-• Combine everything well and leave it out in the sun for two days.
-This helps the pickle last longer.
+• Mix everything thoroughly and keep it under the sun for two days.
+This will extend the shelf life of the pickle.

 Subscribe to My YouTube Channel Mitar Cooking!